 Moving content between files is a potentially risky operation.
-Here are some of the safety mechanisms that ksconf has in place to prevent data loss.
+Here are some of the safety mechanisms that exist, because ksconf tries hard not to lose your stuff.

 Tip: Pairing ksconf with a version control tool like git, while not required, does provide another layer of protection against loss or corruption.
-If you promote and commit changes frequently, then the scope of potential loss is reduced.
+If you promote and commit changes frequently then the surface area of potential loss is reduced.

-- Syntax checking Strong syntax checking is enabled for both SOURCE and TARGET to prevent mistakes, such as dangling or duplicate stanzas, which could lead to even more corruption. - File fingerprinting Various attributes of the SOURCE and TARGET files are captured at startup and compared again before any changes are written to disk.
+- Syntax checking Strong syntax checking is enabled for both SOURCE and TARGET because otherwise mistakes like dangling or duplicate stanzas could lead to even more corruption. - File fingerprinting Various attributes of the SOURCE and TARGET files are captured at startup and compared again before any changes are written to disk.
 This reduces the possibility of a race-condition on a live Splunk system.
 This mostly impacts interactive mode because the session lasts longer.
-If this is a concern, run promote only when Splunk is offline. - Same file check Attempts to promote content from a file to itself are prevented.
+If this a concern, run promote only when Splunk is offline. - Same file check Attempts to promote content from a file to itself are prevented.
 While logically no one would want to do this, in practice having a clear error message saves time and confusion. - Base name check The SOURCE and TARGET should share the same base name.
 In other words, trying to promote from inputs.conf into props.conf (due to a typo) will be prevented.
 This matters more in batch mode.
 In interactive mode, it should be pretty obvious that the type of entries don't make sense and therefore the user can simply exit without saving.